-- NEW: Jordan's Paralympic Committee says it has "zero tolerance on any misconduct"
+- Jordan's Paralympic Committee says it has "zero tolerance on any misconduct"

 - Two powerlifters who use wheelchairs and a trainer have been released on bail